Needlesslord/Research-Project-Installer/docs/README.md

-*__Pro tip!__* After all the TODOs, to create your working Installer, youu need to open NSIS and choose the option below "Compiler" called "Compile NSI scripts".
+*__Pro tip!__* After all the TODOs, to create your working Installer, you need to open NSIS and choose the option below "Compiler" called "Compile NSI scripts".
 This will open a new window.
 In "File" you have choose "Load script" and choose the .nsi file you want to create your installer from.
 It will run automatically: red if your code doesn't compiler, orange if there are warning and green if neither of those.
 Your installer will be generated automatically and you can **Press "Test Installer"** to see how it works.

 ### Where can you find the exercise?